regeg/ArdunioTHC/README.md

 Background
 ----------
 Having recently built a Computer Numeric Control (CNC) driven Plasma torch cutting table, I wanted to add a torch height controller (THC).
-After being poorly treated by one of the well known THC vendors when I tried to purchase one, I decided to make my own and open source it.
+I decided to make my own and open source it.

 Both the CNC table build and the THC development couldn't have been done without the significant support I received from the folks on the Everlast Forums.  	www.everlastgenerators.com/forums
 These are great forums for support with all things welding and plasma cutting.